MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/workflow-bot-in-teams.md

 <summary><b>1.
 Enable refresh in base Adaptive Card</b></summary>

  The user-specific views are refreshed from a base card, when response card is refreshed from the base card, as illustrated in the [auto-refresh user-specific view](#auto-refresh-to-user-specific-view).
 You need to enable auto-refresh on the base card.
-There are two options to achieve this:
+There are two options to to enable auto-refresh:

 * First option enables user-specific view refresh with SDK.
 The base card can be sent as a command response or a card action response.
 You can enable user-specific view refresh in `handleCommandReceived` of a command handler, or in `handleActionInvoked` of card action handler where the base card is returned.
 You can use `refresh(refreshVerb, userIds, data)` method from the `@microsoft/adaptivecards-tools` library to inject a refresh section into your base card.
-To define the refresh section, ensure that you provide the following:
+To define the refresh section, ensure that you provide the following details:

   1. `userIds`: A set of user MRIs for those who can trigger auto-refresh.
 For more information on how to add in `userIds` list in refresh section of Adaptive Card, see [fetch the roster or user profile](../get-teams-context.md#fetch-the-roster-or-user-profile).
   1. `verb`: A string to identify the refresh action.